Annilyn/Database/README.md

 ## 7. Query
 #### SELECT SUM(dish_price)
-#### FROM dishes
+#### FROM dishes;
 •	To find the sum price of all dishes.

 •	It is important to determine total price of all dishes.
 #### Output:
 ![77](https://user-images.githubusercontent.com/72851503/103169935-11b23100-487b-11eb-98d0-37a4bb33bd6e.jpg)